department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <br>

-### Can VA help me at all with gathering evidence?
+### Can VA help me gather evidence?

 Yes.
+We can help you through the Fully Developed Claims program.

-**Under the Fully Developed Claims program, we can:**
+**We'll:**
-- Request your military service records with your permission, **and**
+- Request your military service records (with your permission), **and**
 - Request relevant Social Security benefits information and medical records that you identify and authorize us to get from a federal facility, like a VA medical center, **and**
-- Schedule a health exam or get a medical opinion from a health care provide for you, if we decide we need it for your claim
+- Schedule a health exam for you or get a medical opinion from a health care provider if we decide we need it for your claim

-**Note:** Even though we'll gather federal records on your behalf, like your DD214 or VA medical records, we encourage you to submit these if you have them to save time in the process.
+**Note:** Even though we'll gather federal records (like your DD214 or VA medical records) on your behalf, we encourage you to submit these if you have them to save time in the process.

 <br>

 ### When should I turn in my evidence?

-To submit your claim through the Fully Developed Claims program, you’ll need to turn in the information and evidence at the same time you file your claim.
+To submit your claim through the Fully Developed Claims program, you’ll need to turn in the information and evidence at the same time as you file your claim.

 **Note:** If you turn in more information or evidence after you send in your fully developed claim, we’ll remove your claim from the FDC program and process it as a standard claim.
-If we decide your claim before one year from the date we receive the claim, you’ll have the rest of that one-year period to turn in additional information or evidence to support your claim.
+If we decide your claim before 1 year from the date we receive the claim, you’ll have the rest of that 1-year period to turn in additional information or evidence to support your claim.

 <br>